 All students accepted into the Seven-Year Program must enroll in the Honors Program at Montclair State.
 Each selected student is assured of a place in the medical school once he or she has successfully completed the requirements of the program at Montclair State.
 The undergraduate degree from Montclair State for those in the Seven-Year Program will be bestowed on each student after successful completion of the first year of the medical program.

-This program is available for qualified students who plan to major in one of the following at Montclair State: Biology, Molecular Biology, Computer Science, Mathematics, Chemistry, Biochemistry, Psychology or Anthropology.
+This program is available for qualified students who plan to major in one of the following at Montclair State: Biology, Molecular Biology, or Biochemistry.
 The program of study includes a minimum of one year of Biology, General Chemistry, Organic Chemistry and Physics.
 A minimum grade of B in each of the required science courses is required.
 Further, all Montclair State curriculum requirements for graduation, including the completion of requirements for an honors degree and degree program requirements for the respective majors, must be completed with a cumulative grade point average of 3.40 or better in order to continue in the combined program.